 What Are the Most Common Birth Injuries in Los Angeles?

 This list can be traumatic for many mothers, and you may consider skipping this section.
 The most common birth injuries we see are:

 - Improper use of forceps or suction (vacuums), which can cause brain injuries or shoulder injuries to the child, or injury to the mother

 - Delay diagnosing detail distress

-- “Brain hypoxia,” a brain injury caused by lack of oxygen—often preventible if fetal distress had been noticed earlier
+- “Cerebral hypoxia,” a brain injury caused by lack of oxygen, which is often preventable if fetal distress had been noticed earlier

 - Cerebral palsy, often with significant lifelong effects